candygarcia014/employee_ms/README.md

-# READSME_Generator
+# Employee Management System
 ## **Description**
-This app allows the user to quickly and easily create a README file by using a command-line application to generate one.
-This allows the project creator to devote more time to working on the project.
+This app is an employee management system that gives the user the option to add, view and update- departents, employees, and roles.

 ## **Table of Contents**
 [Installation](#Installation)